mansuf/mangadex-downloader/README.md

 ### Pornographic content <a id="pornographic-content"></a>

 You may get error `You are not allowed to see ..` when downloading porn manga.
 This is because mangadex-downloader implement strict rule to porn mangas.
-However, you can bypass this by using `--unsafe` (or `-u`) option.

-For more info you can [see it here](https://mangadex-dl.mansuf.link/en/latest/notes/pornographic.html)
+For more info, you can [see it here](https://mangadex-dl.mansuf.link/en/latest/notes/pornographic.html)

 ## Supporting <a id="supporting"></a>